JodieHillKitcherside/project3-save-the-seaturtle-game/README.md

 https://www.geeksforgeeks.org/how-to-print-to-stderr-and-stdout-in-python/ - import sys
-https://pyglet.readthedocs.io/en/latest/modules/window_key.html#module-pyglet.window.key - user input keys: tried pyglet/ keyboard, Tkinter * and a number of other failed installations, pyglet key worked even though advice for windows and using Mac https://www.geeksforgeeks.org/python-program-to-print-emojis/ - errors on unicode your functions are defined directly in the emojis file, they're not methods of the Emoji class.
-If you want them to be methods of the class they need to be indented
+https://pyglet.readthedocs.io/en/latest/modules/window_key.html#module-pyglet.window.key - user input keys: tried pyglet/ keyboard, Tkinter * and a number of other failed installations, pyglet key worked even though advice for windows and using Mac https://www.geeksforgeeks.org/python-program-to-print-emojis/ - errors on unicode
-Oisin profile
-the __init__ fuction here is a method of the class as it's indented here all of your attributes have the same names as your methods, which will conflict repeated code

 ### Tutor/mentor suggestions